amazingmarvin/marvin-cli/README.md

 * Clone repository
 * Run `./build` (or `BUILD.bat` on windows)
 * Copy `marvin-cli` (or `marvin-cli.exe` on windows) to your path

+# Configuring

+Get your apiToken from https://app.amazingmarvin.com/pre?api then run marvin config apiToken XYZ" or pass the --api-token command line option.